Murders of pro-Russian lobbyists increase tension in Ukraine standoff

 Without pointing the finger directly at Moscow, Poroshenko said the killings of Buzina and Kalashnikov amounted to a conscious act intended to play Ukraine "into the hands of our enemies".

-"It is aimed at destabilizing the internal political situation in Ukraine, at discrediting the political choice of the Ukrainian people," he said.
+"It is aimed at destabilising the internal political situation in Ukraine, at discrediting the political choice of the Ukrainian people," he said.

 (Reporting by Natalia Zinets; Additional reporting by Moscow newsroom; Writing by Richard Balmforth and Alessandra Prentice; editing by Philippa Fletcher)